fgias/fgias.github.io/_posts/2024-02-22-notes-on-allen-codebase.md

 ---
-title: "Notes on the Allen Codebase for New Developers"
+title: "Notes for New Developers on LHCb’s Allen Codebase"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog
 tags:
+  - CERN
   - LHCb
   - GPU
 comments: true
 ---

 This post is meant to give extra comments and notes on the Allen codebase.
-For more introductory materials see the Allen [GitLab](https://gitlab.cern.ch/lhcb/Allen/) and [documentation](https://allen-doc.docs.cern.ch/).
+For more introductory materials, see the Allen [GitLab](https://gitlab.cern.ch/lhcb/Allen/) and [documentation](https://allen-doc.docs.cern.ch/).
 The CUDA GNU debugger is highly recommended for exploring and understanding the codebase.

 ## Structure of Data in Allen

-Essentially data in Allen are stored in 1-dimensional arrays.
-Hence, if we have many events, we need "offsets", to know where specifically the data of interest can be found within this 1-dimensional array.
+Essentially, data in Allen are stored in 1-dimensional arrays.
+Therefore, if we have many events, we need "offsets" to know where specifically the data of interest can be found within this 1-dimensional array.

 ## Pointers to Data in Allen

-For example let's look at [`SearchByTriplet.cu`](https://gitlab.cern.ch/lhcb/Allen/-/blob/master/device/velo/search_by_triplet/src/SearchByTriplet.cu):
+For example, let's look at [`SearchByTriplet.cu`](https://gitlab.cern.ch/lhcb/Allen/-/blob/master/device/velo/search_by_triplet/src/SearchByTriplet.cu):

 ```cpp
 __global__ void velo_search_by_triplet::velo_search_by_triplet(